parrt/msds501/notes/programming.md

 At this point, we have a rough idea how to plan out a program by working backwards from the result and we have an idea how to represent data in memory.
 To further clarify how to plan out a program, we need to consider the set of possible operations.

-## Programming patterns
+## Common Programming Patterns

 As we discussed above, programmers draw from a set of  templates when choosing an overall program plan.
 The same is true of the individual operations themselves.
 Programmers have a catalog of common operations that we  rely on when choosing the steps of a plan.
 We can call these common operations (and their mapping to code) *programming patterns*.

 We've already seen a number of these patterns, such as: